rikdata/rikdata.github.io/transaction/sap/README.md

     <h6 class="card-subtitle mb-2 text-muted">From SAP Docs</h6>
     <p class="card-text">In the Inventory Management system, when a goods movement is posted, a material document is generated that serves as proof of the movement and as a source of information for any applications that follow.
 A material document consists of a header and at least one item.
 The header contains general data about the movement (for example, its date).
 Each item describes one movement.

   Once you have posted a goods movement, you can no longer change the document.
-You can only enter additional information in the document, such as the reference to the original document or comment on the event.
+You can only enter additional information in the document, such as referencing the original document or comment on the event.
 If you want to reverse the movement or change the quantity of material moved, you must enter a new document.
     </p>
     <a href="https://help.sap.com/doc/PRODUCTION/saphelp_me150/15.0.3VERSIONFORSAPME/en-US/13/63bd534f22b44ce10000000a174cb4/frameset.htm" class="">Source</a>
   </div>